nadrino/kotor-walkthrough/README.md

-# The Definitive Guides for Star Wars: Knights of the Old Republic I & II
+# The Definitive Guides for Star Wars: KotOR I & II

 This repository keeps wallthrough guides for the iconic Star Wars games: